Social (pragmatic) communication disorder: Treatment

 Treatments for SPCD are less established than for treatments for other disorders such as autism.
-Similarities between SPCD and some aspects of autism leads some researchers to try some treatments for autism with people with SCD.
+Similarities between SPCD and some aspects of autism lead some researchers to try some treatments for autism with people with SPCD.

 Speech therapy can help individuals who have communication disorders.
 Speech and language therapy treatment focuses on communication and social interaction.
 Speech therapists can work with clients on communication in various settings.

 Similar or related disorders

-Hyperlexia is a similar but different disorder where main characteristics are an above-average ability to read with a below-average ability to understand spoken or written language.
-Joanne Volden wrote an article in 2002 comparing the linguistic weaknesses of children with nonverbal learning disability to PLI.
+Hyperlexia is a similar but different disorder where the main characteristics are an above-average ability to read with a below-average ability to understand spoken or written language.
+Joanne Volden wrote an article in 2002 comparing the linguistic weaknesses of children with a nonverbal learning disability to PLI.

 Differences between SPCD and autism

 Communication problems are also part of the autism spectrum disorder (autism); however, individuals with autism also show a restricted pattern of behavior, according to behavioral psychologists.
 The diagnosis of SPCD can only be given if autism has been ruled out.
 It is assumed that those with autism have difficulty with the meaning of what is being said due to different ways of responding to social situations.

-Prior to the release of the DSM-5 in 2013, SPCD was not differentiated from a diagnosis of autism.
+Before the release of the DSM-5 in 2013, SPCD was not differentiated from a diagnosis of autism.
 However, there were a large number of cases of children experiencing difficulties with pragmatics that did not meet the criteria for autism.
 The differential diagnosis of SPCD allows practitioners to account for social and communication difficulties which occur to a lesser degree than in children with autism.
-Social communication disorder is distinguished from autism by the absence of any history (current or past) of restricted/repetitive patterns of interest or behavior in SPCD.
+Social communication disorder is distinguished from autism by the absence of any history (current or past) of restricted or repetitive patterns of interest or behavior in SPCD.